-Mr. Lindsay Cargill B.A (Hons) Music, FISM
+Mr Lindsay Cargill B.A (Hons) Music, FISM

-As a professional guitarist Lindsay has performed with some of Scotland's finest musicians and is a highly qualified, experienced and respected guitar teacher with 20 years in practice.
+As a professional guitarist Lindsay has performed with some of Scotland's finest musicians and is a highly qualified, experienced and respected guitar teacher with over 20 years in practice.
 His performing and teaching experience encompasses everything from Rock, Blues, Pop, Classical and Jazz.

 Lindsay is a graduate of University of Strathclyde where he gained a First Class Honours Degree in Applied Music, with an Honours elective in Guitar Performance.
 During his time at Strathclyde he wrote and played in an indie-rock band that gigged Glasgow's main venues including the legendary King Tuts Wah Wah Hut, as well as on local and national radio.
 Lindsay performed numerous times with the faculty chamber orchestra as guitar soloist and in 1996 Lindsay played the lead guitar part in the Scottish premiere of Steve Reich's challenging and highly acclaimed "Electric Counterpoint" for guitar ensemble.